 But if you want to take HRT to reduce your symptoms only some forms of contraception are recommended.

-52mg Levonorgesterol IUS or Mirena coil: This intrauterine system (IUS) or ‘ coil’ slowly releases progesterone into the womb.
+- 52mg Levonorgesterol IUS or Mirena coil - This intrauterine system (IUS) or ‘coil’ slowly releases progesterone into the womb.
 It can be a great choice for women in their 30s and 40s because it's long acting (doesn't need regular appointments or renewals); it thins the lining of the womb and reduces heavy periods; and can act as the progesterone part of HRT.
-So you'll only need the oestrogen part of the HRT.
+So you'll only need the estrogen part of the HRT.
 It does need to be changed every 5 years if used for both HRT and contraception.

-Copper coil: This is the non-hormonal coil.
+- Copper coil - This is the non-hormonal coil.
 It's safe to use in your 40s and 50s, and can be used alongside HRT.
-You'll need both the progesterone and oestrogen parts if you use the copper coil.
+You'll need both the progesterone and estrogen parts if you use the copper coil.

-Condoms, female condoms, diaphragms and cervical caps ('Barrier Methods'): These methods are safe and effective at any age.
-You need to be discplined about using them during sex to protect yourself from pregnancy.
+- Condoms, female condoms, diaphragms and cervical caps ('Barrier Methods') - These methods are safe and effective at any age.
+You need to be disciplined about using them during sex to protect yourself from pregnancy.
 They're safe to use with HRT.
-The barrier methods are also the only form of contraception that protect against STIs.
+The barrier methods are also the only form of contraception that protect against STI's.
 So if you're in a new relationship, or have multiple partners barrier methods are recommended.
 Also make sure that if you are changing partners you also have a routine STI check.

-Male vasectomy or female sterilisation ‘getting your tubes tied': Both forms of sterilisation are effective if you know that you no longer want to have children.
+- Male vasectomy or female sterilisation ‘getting your tubes tied' - Both forms of sterilisation are effective if you know that you no longer want to have children.
 The operation to have your tubes tied as a women is slightly higher risk than a male vasectomy.
-It is worth knowing that a Mirena IUS is about as effective as sterilsation, and easier, safer and can be used as part of HRT.Your doctor should explain the risks and benefits to your as a heterosexual couple.
+It is worth knowing that a Mirena IUS is about as effective as sterilisation, and easier, safer and can be used as part of HRT.Your doctor should explain the risks and benefits to your as a heterosexual couple.

 If you're under 50 then in the UK it's advised that you should use contraception for 2 years after your last period.
 If you're over 50, this is shortened to 1 year.
 In general, it's advised that women can stop contraception after the age of 55 even if you're still having periods.
 This is because the chance of conceiving is so much lower at this age.